wrkzdev/wrkzcoin-tipbot/README.md

 # wrkzcoin-tipbot
-WrkzCoin tipbot for discord server
+* WrkzCoin tipbot for discord server
+` will upload code later`